 Lockdown ...... again

-Within minutes of our government changing its lockdown approach people were complaining of loss of liberty and the possible ruin of our economy and even though this pandemic has cost us less than the banking bailout in 2008 (£650bn v £320bn) we are being warned that hard times are ahead and that this cannot continue.
+Within minutes of our government changing its lockdown approach people were complaining of loss of liberty and the possible ruin of our economy and even though this pandemic has cost us less than the banking bailout in 2008 (£650bn v £320bn) we are being warned that hard times are ahead and that this imposition on our civil liberties cannot continue.

 Meanwhile, the WHO continues to advise that Covid 19 has not lost potency nor its ability to transmit.
 All that has changed is that some governments have spent the time since the April spike learning from others so that they are both better prepared to manage the consequences should you be hospitalised and better at isolating outbreaks